lechibang-1512/gitstats3/README.md

 **gitstats3** is a git history statistics generator, ported from Python 2 to Python 3.

-This project analyzes and visualizes statistics from git repositories (commit activity, author contributions, file changes, and more) and produces an HTML report (optionally a PDF) with charts and detail pages.
+This project analyzes and visualizes statistics from git repositories (commit activity, author contributions, file changes, and more) and produces an HTML report with charts and detail pages.

 **Highlights**

-- Generates detailed HTML + optional PDF reports from a git repository
+- Generates detailed HTML reports from a git repository
 - Produces charts (PNG) and raw data files for further processing
 - Supports analyzing one repository or scanning a folder tree for many repositories (multi-repo)
 - Lightweight; single-file script with a small set of Python dependencies